Fomes: Taxonomy

-Description
+Description and ecology

 Fomes species have perennial, hoof-shaped fruit bodies that attach directly to their substrate without a stipe.
 The cap surface has a hard smooth crust that ranges in colour from gray to blackish.
 On the underside of the cap, the pore surface is pale brown with small pores, and brown tube layers.
 The tough and fibrous context is pale brown.
 The fruit body becomes stratified after multiple years of growth.
 Fomes has a trimitic hyphal system, containing generative, skeletal, and binding hyphae.
 The generative hyphae have clamp connections, while binding and skeletal hyphae have pale brownish pigment that appears when they are mounted in a solution of potassium hydroxide.
 The cystidioles are fusoid, imbedded, or project somewhat.
 The basidia (spore-bearing cells) are club-shaped with a basal clamp, and have four sterigmata.
 The spores are cylindric, large, hyaline and smooth, and are non-reactive to Melzer's reagent.

+Fomes fungi are among the food recorded for the pleasing fungus beetle genus Megalodacne.
+A possible Fomes (but the identification was very uncertain) was also once recorded in association with the little-known pleasing fungus beetle Haematochiton elateroides; however, it is suspected that these beetles were not feeding on the fungus, but simply hibernating in the dead log on which it grew.